Euro gold and silver commemorative coins (Vatican)

 The Vatican City, even though not a member of the European Union, is a member of the Eurozone.
-Since 2002 it has had a special agreement with the EU that allows this microstate to mint a limited number of euro coins.
-This article is specifically about the euro gold and silver (or other precious metals) commemorative coins of the Vatican City and does not cover the pre-euro commemorative coins.
+Since 2002, it has had a special agreement with the EU that allows this microstate to mint a limited number of euro coins.
+These are limited specifically to commemorative coins made of silver and other precious and semi-precious metals minted by the Vatican City, and do not include pre-2002 commemorative coins.